DAB0mB/HotnCold/README.md

 ## Test

+When signing-in, you can unlock test mode by spam-tapping on the country code field.
+At some point you it should turn into `-0`, which indicates you've just activated test mode successfully.

+There's 2 methods to proceed from this point on: The first one is by filling-out the phone field with 0s, or you can select your country code and fill-out your real number.
+With the first method you won't receive any text message, authentication will only be done locally, and with the second method, you'll receive an actual text message.
+Either way, the verification code will appear on screen for testing purposes.
+Once you continue, the app should function normally; only difference you'll be able to see users-mocks only.

-Create a new user or edit the user's profile name to be `__TEST__` and you should be able to see at least one fake user on the map and on the radar.
-To get a feedback from a fake user when chatting with it, you can send the word `echo` to get a response.
+Each supported geographical area should have at least 1 user-mock that should be detectable on the map or by the radar.To get a feedback from a fake user when chatting with it, you can send the word `echo` to get a response.
 Alternatively, you can specify a delay time (in seconds) by concatenating a parameter e.g. `echo 5`.

 ## Prod